L00177583/Assignment3-CITool/SampleADR.md

 Title:

-Limit the EC2 instances spinups on Production when user load is more than 500 users Accessing website between 00:00Am to 08:00Am
+Limit the EC2 instances spinups on Production when more than 500 users accessing website between 00:00Am to 08:00Am

 Status: